I guest starred on my friend Tee Barnett‘s podcast about coaching and self-improvement!

 I often think about what makes a good therapist, and find it a hard question to answer in an organized and concise way.
 What’s far easier, and maybe as helpful to anyone looking for therapy, is the reverse question.
 So, in the style of CGP Grey’s 7 Ways to Maximize Misery, I hope this list of what makes for a bad therapist can help you find a good one.

 They assume that their education or experience or inherent wisdom means they just know what the client means and wants and needs, even if (sometimes especially if) the client disagrees.
-They rarely use reflective listening or Socratic questioning, and instead of reserving assertions for psychoeducation and normalizing, instead tell the client precisely what they think is wrong, what mistakes the client is making, and/or what the client needs to do to improve, all stated with confidence rather than as hypotheses.
-If your therapist does all this within the first session, run away.
+They rarely use reflective listening or Socratic questioning, and rather than reserving assertions for psychoeducation and normalizing, instead tell the client precisely what they think is wrong, what mistakes the client is making, and/or what the client needs to do to improve, all stated with confidence rather than as hypotheses.
+And if your therapist does all this within the first session?
+Run away.

 These therapists view all of mental health through a single lens, the causes and solutions to illness forced into the mold they developed during their education or personal experiences.
 While an expert in a specific modality can be invaluable, a professional should always be ready to refer a client elsewhere if they encounter a problem in treatment, rather than blame the client and insist they’re not understanding or not trying hard enough.

-They make no effort to set concrete goals or give the client the tools they need to move on without them.
-If within a month you don’t have a good sense of what it would take for you to feel satisfied ending therapy, or at least reduce the frequency of sessions, then it’s worth bringing it up yourself to see if the therapist has a sense of direction or goals in mind.
-Vague and subjective goals are better than nothing, but ideally there would still be some observable change that can act as a metric of growth.
+I may be being too normative here, but I think it’s suboptimal for a therapist to make no effort to set concrete goals or give the client the tools they need to move on without them.
+This doesn’t mean therapists will know how long a problem “should take,” which we get asked all the time.
+But after a few sessions, you should have a sense of what it would take for you to feel satisfied ending therapy, or at least reduce the frequency of sessions.
+If you don’t, it’s worth bringing it up with your therapist to see if the therapist has a sense of direction or goals in mind.
+Subjective goals and estimates are fine, and many therapists will be wary of overpromising.
+But ideally there would still be some observable change in the client’s life that they can use as a metric of growth.
+It’s also fine to go back to therapy every so often as needed; it’s just the unending years of weekly therapy that, to me, indicates something suboptimal is going on.

 This is the kind of therapist who attempts to hospitalize their client due to non-critical self-harm, or for simply talking about their suicidality, rather than because there is imminent and specific threat to life.
 Unfortunately there is little you can do to predict that your therapist is like this ahead of time, but you can at least get a sense for how well they understand the limits of confidentiality when they explain it to you; a good therapist should clarify this distinction so their client feels safe being open about how they feel.

-A large part of therapy is talking, of course, but it’s been a century since Freud borrowed the phrase “Talking Cure” and ran with a model of therapy aiming purely for catharsis.
-Therapy should be doing more than just venting and processing; it should also involve learning new tools to be practiced between sessions.
-If you’ve gone to a handful already and your therapist still hasn’t assigned you any homework, start asking for some.
+Maybe too normative of me again, but while a large part of therapy is talking, it’s been a century since Freud borrowed the phrase “Talking Cure” and ran with a model of therapy aiming purely for catharsis.
+I think therapy should be doing more than just venting and processing; it should also involve learning new tools to be practiced between sessions, so that you can reach a point where the therapist is no longer needed.
+To be clear I’m thinking in terms of suggestions rather than strict “homework,” and some clients may prefer not having even those.
+But if you feel like therapy isn’t doing much for you and yours hasn’t suggested things for you to do between sessions, start asking for some.

 I hope people find this helpful; as I said, it’s not a great guide to help finding a good therapist, but I’ve heard enough horror stories in my professional life by this point to at least try to minimize the amount of bad ones people waste their time, money, and emotional energy with.